kevinlin311tw/CDCL-human-part-segmentation/README.md

-More models will be released after approaval
+More models are coming soon!

 ## Run the inference code